Branis333/Database_Prediction_Pipeline_Group15-/REPORT.md

 2. The value of type hints in Python
 3. The benefits of using modern frameworks like FastAPI
 4. The significance of proper error handling in APIs

+## From Task 3:
+1. Importance of aligning model training features with API data structures
+2. Real-world data often contains inconsistencies that must be handled programmatically
+3. ML models are only as useful as the reliability of the pipeline that surrounds them
+4. Automating predictions builds a foundation for decision intelligence in web apps

 ## Future Improvements